 A buyer persona is a semi-fictional representation of your target audience.
 It’s a set of characteristics and desires that you can expect from your customers in general.

-Before you create any content at all, it’s good to know who you’re writing for.
-You need to predict your audience’s pain points, wishes, wants, and expectations in relation to your content.
+Before you create any content at all (blog post or any other content format), it’s good to know the people you’re writing for are.
+You need to predict your audience’s pain points, wishes, wants, and expectations in relation to your what you can offer them.
 That’s the only way you can make your content personal enough and have your audience identify with it.
-You can’t please everyone — if you try to create content for every person that might see it, you’ll end up pleasing no one.
+You can’t please everyone — if you try to write for every person that might stumble onto a page of your website, you’ll end up pleasing no one.

 The trick is finding out who your buyer persona really is.
-It will take some guesswork, predictions, and a lot of trial and error before you can pinpoint your ideal customer.
-Start with basics, then work your way up to more specific details as you get more information.
+It will take some research, educated guesses, predictions, and a lot of trial and error before you can pinpoint your ideal customer.
+Start with the basics, then work your way up to more specific details as you get more information.

 A basic buyer persona could consist of details such as demographics, interests, and behavioral traits.

-In the consideration stage, you offer your product or service as means to solve the problem they’re having.
+In the consideration stage, you offer your product or service as means to solve the problem your customer is facing.
 To that end, you offer customers webinars, worksheets, and various templates where they can learn more about your product in action.

 Finally, your customers who are ready to make a decision could use free resources such as demos, coupons, and consultations to help them decide to buy your product or service.